 - 1/4 cup dried mixed fruit of your choosing

 - 1 cup confectioners' sugar

-> - Pour hot water over the dried fruit to cover.
-Let steep to plump, about 15 minutes, then drain thoroughly.
+Pour hot water over the dried fruit to cover.
+Let steep to plump—about 15 minutes—and then drain thoroughly.

-> - Pour the batter into the prepared pan, smoothing to even it.
-Bake 25 to 30 minutes, until a toothpick inserted in the center comes out cleanly and the top is lightly browned.
+Pour the batter into the prepared pan, smoothing to even it.
+Bake 25 to 30 minutes or until a toothpick inserted in the center comes out cleanly and the top is lightly browned.

-> - Frosting: Cut butter and cream cheese into 1-inch chunks and place in food processor.
+Frosting: Cut butter and cream cheese into 1-inch chunks and place in food processor.
 Add vanilla extract, chopped dried fruit, and confectioners' sugar.
-Process until smooth.
-Spread the frosting evenly over the cooled cake.
+Process until smooth and spread the frosting evenly over the cooled cake.

-> - Refrigerate 1 hour to set frosting.
-Serve cake at room temperature.
+Refrigerate 1 hour to set frosting.
+Serve cake at room temperature and enjoy!